Security

 - normal browser HTML parsing

-- not sanitized by heimdall.js
+- not sanitized by the Heimdall runtime

 Heimdall response swap: